CleanBandit5595/training_ground_robot/README.md

 ros2_teleop_node --> twist command --> mavros --> mavlink rc_channels command --> gazebo

 If you're up to it, you may (and it is welcome) to use mavros.
-It certaintly might be half baked so writing yourself a little code with pymavlink and connect it to ROS2 is more than welcome.
+It certaintly might be half baked so writing yourself a little code with pymavlink and connect it to ROS2 is also alright.

 ## Important general resources for this exercise: